 - Service User Alliance: Opportunity for 1 CBUG member

-This meeting, chaired by Deborah Wright (Head of Social Work and Social Care, C&I Trust), is a space for representatives of different service user groups to come together and share news and opportunities and plan joint events.
+This meeting, chaired by Jenifer Dylan is a space for representatives of different service user groups to come together and share news and opportunities and plan joint events.
 Meetings take place roughly every 6 weeks on a Friday afternoon 2-4pm.

 - Highgate User Forum: Opportunity for 1 Patients Council member

 Islington Borough User Group (IBUG) chair this meeting on a Thursday 2-4.30pm every 3 months.
 Service users, inpatients and Trust professionals attend and feedback is given about patients council.
-Dates are as follows: 4th Sep, 7th Dec.
+Open to all.

-We rotate these roles regularly to allow fairness and for the different opportunities to be available to as many people as possible.
+We rotate these roles regularly to allow fairness and for the different opportunities to be available to as many people as possible, and be flexible to individuals personal circumstances.

 If you need any further information please don’t hesitate to get in contact.

-When it comes to improving GP based services, we know it is important to listen to you and use your experiences to assist us in improving our GP based mental health services.
-Together we want to create a world-class mental health service, beginning with Islington, but we need your help to do it.
+We know it is important to listen to you and use your experiences to assist us in improving mental health services.
+Together we want to create a world-class mental health service in Camden and Islington, but we need your help to do it.

-We have created The Side-by-Side Network which gives people who provide, use, or have used our mental health services the opportunity to speak to us about their experiences.
+in 2016 we created The Side-by-Side Network to give people who use our mental health services the opportunity to speak to us about their experiences.
 This is your chance to have your say and to make a real difference.
-We will listen to you and together we will better understand what works and what doesn’t and use this knowledge to constantly improve services.
+We will listen to you and together we will better understand what works and what doesn’t, and use this knowledge to constantly improve services.
+The network is user-led, and works in coproduction with C&I staff.